 For information about submitting a poster, check out the FAQ for Poster Presenters.

-If you withdraw before May 1, 2012, you may indicate this status change using the drop down box in the abstract submission site.
-After that date, all withdrawals or cancellations must be in writing and emailed to Tina Vickery, meeting manager.
+All withdrawals or cancellations must be in writing and emailed to Tina Vickery, meeting manager.
 Be sure to include the full title of your abstract, abstract control number, and author name.

-For papers, session moderators will contact presenters to discuss your speaking order and length of presentation; typically, presentations will be limited to 15 minutes, depending on the number of presenters.
+For papers, session moderators will contact presenters to discuss your speaking order and length of presentation.
+Typically, presentations will be limited to 15 minutes, depending on the number of presenters.

-Before the meeting, you will be notified to log in to the abstract submission site and input your AV needs and upload your presentation slides and handouts (typically, PDF or PPT files).
+Before the meeting, you will be notified to log in to the abstract submission site and input your AV needs and upload your presentation slides and handouts (typically, PDF or PowerPoint files).
 You will have an opportunity to update your slides onsite in the speaker ready room if the information on them has changed.

 Please follow the instructions on the submission site regarding how to upload your slides.